XZ Utils backdoor: Background

-Microsoft employee and PostgreSQL developer Andres Freund reported the backdoor after investigating a performance regression in Debian Sid.
+Microsoft employee and developer Andres Freund reported the backdoor after investigating a performance regression in a development version of Debian, a Linux distribution.
 Freund noticed that SSH connections were generating an unexpectedly high amount of CPU usage as well as causing errors in Valgrind, a memory debugging tool.
-Freund reported his finding to Openwall Project's open source security mailing list, which brought it to the attention of various software vendors.
-The attacker made efforts to obfuscate the code, as the backdoor consists of multiple stages that act together.

-Once the compromised version is incorporated into the operating system, it alters the behavior of OpenSSH's SSH server daemon by abusing the systemd library, allowing the attacker to gain administrator access.
-According to the analysis by Red Hat, the backdoor can "enable a malicious actor to break sshd authentication and gain unauthorized access to the entire system remotely".
+He reported his finding to Debian and later to the Openwall Project, which brought it to the attention of various software vendors.
+Once the compromised version is incorporated into the operating system, it alters the behavior of OpenSSH's SSH server daemon by abusing systemd, (Note: systemd is an init system, meaning it is responsible for starting a Linux device and some administrative tasks.) allowing an attacker with a specific Ed448 private key to gain administrator access.
+According to an analysis by Red Hat, the backdoor can allow a malicious actor to gain full access to a system remotely.

-A subsequent investigation found that the campaign to insert the backdoor into the XZ Utils project was a culmination of approximately three years of effort, between November 2021 and February 2024, by a user going by the name Jia Tan and the nickname JiaT75 to gain access to a position of trust within the project.
-After a period of pressure on the founder and head maintainer to hand over the control of the project via apparent sock puppetry, Jia Tan gained the position of co-maintainer of XZ Utils and was able to sign off on version 5.6.0, which introduced the backdoor, and version 5.6.1, which patched some anomalous behavior that could have been apparent during software testing of the operating system.

-Some of the suspected sock puppetry pseudonyms include accounts with usernames like Jigar Kumar, krygorin4545, and misoeater91.
-It is suspected that the names Jia Tan, as well as the supposed code author Hans Jansen (for versions 5.6.0 and 5.6.1), are pseudonyms chosen by the participants of the campaign.
-Neither have any sort of visible public presence in software development beyond the short few years of the campaign.
+The attacker made efforts to obfuscate the code, as the exploit delivery mechanism consists of multiple stages that act together.
+A subsequent investigation found that the campaign to insert the backdoor into the XZ Utils project was a culmination of over two years of effort, starting in 2021, by a user going by the name "Jia Tan".
+They used sock puppetry in a pressure campaign against the original maintainer of XZ Utils, eventually being given maintainer permissions on the project.
+This allowed them to introduce the exploit into version 5.6.0; due to it not being discovered at the time, it also made its way into version 5.6.1.
+Some of the suspected sock puppets include accounts with usernames like "Jigar Kumar", "krygorin4545", and "misoeater91".
+It is suspected that the names are pseudonyms chosen by the participants of the campaign.
+None have any sort of visible public presence in software development beyond the years of the campaign.

-The backdoor was notable for its level of sophistication and for the fact that the perpetrator practiced a high level of operational security for a long period of time while working to attain a position of trust.
+The backdoor was notable for its level of sophistication and the perpetrator's high level of operational security for a long period of time while working to attain a position of trust.
 American security researcher Dave Aitel has suggested that it fits the pattern attributable to APT29, an advanced persistent threat actor believed to be working on behalf of the Russian Foreign Intelligence Service (SVR).
 Journalist Thomas Claburn suggested that it could be any state actor or a non-state actor with considerable resources.